 If you feel that the general credit should apply towards a specific Faculty-wide requirement, speak with an Arts Advisor.

 Specific Credit means the course has a direct equivalent at UBC and you can take a subsequent, more advanced course in the subject area.
 Specific Credits can be used towards program (Honours, Major, Minor) or Faculty-wide degree requirements, or as electives to fulfill the Arts outside credit requirement.
-Specific credits are notated with a UBC course code in the SSC and Degree Navigator.
-For example, if you took the equivalent of the UBC Arts Writing Requirement course elsewhere, UBC will write the course as “WRDS 150.”
+Specific credits are notated with a UBC course code in the ASC and Academic Progress Report.
+For example, if you took the equivalent of the UBC Arts Writing Requirement course elsewhere, UBC will write the course as “WRDS 150_V.”

 How do I course plan with transfer credits?

-The best way to see how transfer credits apply towards your degree completion is to review your personalized Degree Navigator report.
+The best way to see how transfer credits apply towards your degree completion is to review your personalized Academic Progress Report.
 Completed Transfer Credit courses will be marked with a “TR” in your report.

-Watch this video to learn how to find your Honours, major, or minor program report in Degree Navigator.
-Your report will tell you what transfer credit courses (if any) apply to the program, as well as which courses you need to take at UBC to complete your program.
+Your Academic Progress Report will tell you what transfer credit courses (if any) apply to the program, as well as which courses you need to take at UBC to complete your program.

-Some degree requirements, such as the Writing, Language, Science, and Literature Requirements, may be fulfilled through your transfer credits, so carefully review your report before your registration day.
+Some degree requirements, such as the Writing Requirement, may be fulfilled through your transfer credits, so carefully review your report before your registration day.

-If there is a check mark by the “Writing component” in your Degree Navigator report, it means your transfer credit has fulfilled it.
-If you are a third-year transfer student and your transfer credit has not fulfilled the requirement, I would recommend registering in WRDS 350 in your first term because it also counts as an upper-level course.
-If you are a second year transfer student and your transfer credit has not fulfilled the requirement, you should take WRDS 150A or English 100.
-You can also double check the Writing Component through the SSC: if your transfer credit is listed as “ENG 1st” or “WRCM 1st”, you have not fulfilled the requirement.
-If your transfer credit is listed as “WRDS 150”, you have fulfilled it.
+If the “Writing component” in your APR is satisfied, it means your transfer credit has fulfilled it.
+If you are a third-year transfer student and your transfer credit has not fulfilled the requirement, I would recommend registering in WRDS 350_V in your first term because it also counts as an upper-level course.
+If you are a second year transfer student and your transfer credit has not fulfilled the requirement, you should take WRDS 150A_V or English 100_V.
+You can also double check the Writing Component through the ASC: if your transfer credit is listed as “ENG 1st” or “WRCM 1st”, you have not fulfilled the requirement.
+If your transfer credit is listed as “WRDS 150_V”, you have fulfilled it.

 All transfer students will have to fulfill the Research Component of the Writing and Research requirement as it is part of your major.